 - 11.2.1 The minimum requirement is to run a spectator safety car, a 0 car and a sweeper car. - 11.2.2 All safety cars need to have direct radio contact with Rally Control.
-See Safety Car roles & Responsibilities document for further information. - 11.2.3 The 0 car provides spectators with a warning of the first competitive car.
+See Safety Car roles & Responsibilities document for further information detailed in the table in 11.11.1. - 11.2.3 The 0 car provides spectators with a warning of the first competitive car.
 It should run at a maximum of 70-80% of rally speed to allow it to identify any last-minute issues on the special stage.
-The 0 car must NOT use route notes, if the 0 car is a competition prepared vehicle the crew must wear helmets, Frontal Head Restraint Devices and overalls. - 11.2.4 ALL safety car crew members including the 0 car must have voice communication between vehicles and Rally Control. - 11.2.5 The 0 car does NOT need to be clear of the special stage before the first car starts as long as the Motorsport UK Safety Delegate has approved it to run and the Clerk of the Course is satisfied that the time schedule is adequate to ensure they will be able to be clear of the stage ahead of the first competing car. - 11.3 In addition to the mandatory safety car requirements you may choose to run just a 00 car or run a 00 and 000 car.
-Any other car that runs as a safety car is there with the primary aim of identifying spectator problems. - 11.4 Those operating safety cars do not need to hold a competition license they must however have safety experience and by 2018 one member of each vehicle must have attended the Safety Car workshop. - 11.5 The cars must be driven at an appropriate speed that allows issues to be identified and they must be prepared to stop and sort issues out if required. - 11.6 Unnecessary official cars should not be run, if other senior officials are required to travel through the stages their vehicle should be called an "Official" Car and NOT a Safety Car. - 11.7 For consistency, events should use the following safety car descriptors on door panels: Spectator Safety, 000, 00, 0, Sweeper and Motorsport UK Safety Delegate.
+The 0 car must NOT use route notes, if the 0 car is a competition prepared vehicle the crew must wear helmets, Frontal Head Restraint Devices and overalls. - 11.2.4 ALL safety car crew members including the 0 car must have voice communication between vehicles and Rally Control. - 11.2.5 The 0 car does NOT need to be clear of the special stage before the first car starts as long as the Motorsport UK Safety Delegate has approved it the stage to run and the Clerk of the Course is satisfied that the time schedule is adequate to ensure they will be able to be clear of the stage ahead of the first competing car. - 11.3 In addition to the mandatory safety car requirements you may choose to run just a 00 car or run a 00 and 000 car.
+Any other car that runs as a safety car is there with the primary aim of identifying spectator problems. - 11.4 Those operating safety cars do not need to hold a competition license they must however have safety experience and one member of each vehicle must have attended the Safety Car workshop. - 11.5 The cars must be driven at an appropriate speed that allows issues to be identified and they must be prepared to stop and sort issues out if required. - 11.6 Unnecessary official cars should not be run, if other senior officials are required to travel through the stages their vehicle should be called an "Official" Car and NOT a Safety Car. - 11.7 For consistency, events should use the following safety car descriptors on door panels: Spectator Safety, 000, 00, 0, Sweeper and Motorsport UK Safety Delegate.
 If you wish to use other safety vehicles, they should have a clear description of their function on the door plate. - 11.8 The Safety Delegate will usually run before 00 to enable the crew of the 00 vehicle to undertake any additional actions required. - 11.9 The crews of the safety cars should keep in close contact with Rally Control via radio so that they are aware of any delays to the due time of the first car.
 They should always monitor this so that they can adjust their schedule to ensure they do not run too far ahead nor do they fall back and delay the event by entering stages too late.
+It is mandatory for all safety cars to be equipped with a radio to enable communication with Rally Control - 11.9.1.
+It is a requirement that all Safety Cars, inclusive from the Spectator Safety Car to the 0 Car, are equipped with, and use, a dashcam.
+Further details are in Annex I, Stage Rally Safety Car Guidelines.

-11.10 Interim Safety Cars
+11.10.
+Interim Safety Cars